stevenrakhmanchik/System-Level-Programming-Chinese-Checkers/README.md

   * To install : sudo apt-get install libncurses5-dev libncursesw5-dev
 * ON MAC: afplay
   * To install : brew install afplay
+* ON LINUX: aplay
+  * To install : sudo apt-get install alsa-utils

 ## How to play